chrisoldnall/MR_Preparation/README.md

 - Exposure: one file per exposure, containing two columns 'id' and 'exposure name' containing the sample ids and the name of that exposure.
 These files should be saved within 'A' folder under causalFramework.
 - Outcome: one file per outcome (system can only handle one outcome at a time), containing 'id' and 'outcome name' where they are the sample ids and the name of that exposure.
 These files should be saved within the 'Y' folder under causalFramework.

+## 9. FinalDFCreator.py [Run using Python]
+This is the final script in the pipeline.
+Guidance is yet to be added here for this final step.